fuse-box/fuse-box/docs/plugins/SVGPlugin.md

-# JSON Plugin
+# SVG Plugin

 ## Description
-Allows `.json` files to be imported as javascript objects
+Allows  importing `.svg` graphics files into javascript source for use in styles and as image source.

 ## Usage